angular/angular/aio/content/guide/ngmodule.md

 {@a providers}

-## Service Providers
+## Service providers

 Modules are a great way to provide services for all of the module's components.

-The [Dependency Injection](dependency-injection.html) page describes the Angular hierarchical dependency injection system and how to configure that system with [providers](dependency-injection.html#providers) at different levels of the application's component tree.
+The [Dependency Injection](dependency-injection.html) page describes the Angular hierarchical dependency-injection system and how to configure that system with [providers](dependency-injection.html#providers) at different levels of the application's component tree.